-BSNS 6250 Travel Seminar in International Business
+BSNS 6250 Travel Seminar in International Business 2 hrs.
 Students have the opportunity to study international business firsthand through a trip to one or more of the major international business centers of the world.
 Students are expected to read extensively and be involved in pre-trip seminars.
 Tuition is included in the program cost.
 Travel costs are additional.
+International Business 2 hrs.